 Over the last several years a large number of Indian generic drug manufacturers have been sanctioned by the U.S. Food and Drug Administration.
 In many cases factories have been banned from exporting their products to U.S. pharmacies.
+During the pandemic, the FDA has pulled inspectors from many countries.
 Although the FDA rarely shares the names of the products involved, we have heard from a great many people that beta blocker heart drugs in general, and generic metoprolol in particular, pose problems.

-Q. I read in your column about a drug recall of metoprolol succinate made in India in 2015.
+Q. I read in your column about a drug recall of metoprolol succinate made in India.
 The first time I ever took a tablet of generic metoprolol succinate, I landed in the hospital.
 The bill for that one day was $26,000.
 I am certainly paying more attention now to what my new doctor is prescribing!

 A. We have heard from many readers of this column that some versions of the generic form of the heart medicine Toprol-XL (metoprolol) do not work as well as expected.
 One person wrote:

 “I currently take a generic metoprolol made in India.
 I have been taking generics for years, but this latest batch seems bad!
 My blood pressure has been running 10 to 20 points higher than normal.
 Today it was even higher and my heart rate was faster.
 Doubling the dose didn’t help much.”

 Blood pressure that would normally be controlled but goes up on a generic beta blocker is a potential warning sign of trouble.

 A faster heart rate is also a tip-off that a generic metoprolol is not what it should be.
 Beta blockers like atenolol, metoprolol and propranolol almost always slow the pulse.
 If heart rate goes up, there is a good chance that there is a problem with the medication.